ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/increase-recorder-helper-coverage.md

 For this reason, recording this widget is still not possible.

 With these tips you increase the ATS Recorder and ATS Helper coverage of your AUT.
-Good luck using these tips.
+Happy testing!